bcosca/fatfree/readme.md

 echo $item->supplierName;
 ```

-Every time you load a record from the products table, the ORM cross-references the `supplierID` in the `products` table with the `supplierID` in the `suppliers` table.
+Every time you load a record from the products table, the ORM cross-references the `supplerID` in the `products` table with the `supplierID` in the `suppliers` table.

 To destroy a virtual field, use `unset($item->totalPrice);`.
 The `isset($item->totalPrice)` expression returns TRUE if the `totalPrice` virtual field was defined, or FALSE if otherwise.